 Above all, it may be who she is and the qualities of genuineness, warmth, honesty, and integrity that enhance her work the most.
 Her respect for, and delight in the uniqueness of each individual is a refreshing approach to life.
 Her capacity to acknowledge, accept, and even laugh at her own shortcomings enables her to relate to others with understanding and acceptance.
 Her deep faith, spirituality, and belief in each person’s capacity for growth and transformation for the greater good of humankind guide her work and her life.

-Wendy is the mother of a twenty-six-year-old daughter and a twenty-three-year-old son.
+Wendy is the mother of a daughter and a son, who are both young adults.
 She lives with her husband and family, in Porter Ranch, California where she also conducts her psychotherapy practice.